Cabo Pulmo National Park: The Complete Guide to Baja's Best Reef

 April – June: Whale shark season in the bay — snorkel with whale sharks in calm conditions.
 Fewer crowds than winter.
 Water warming up.

-July – October: Hottest, some hurricane risk in September, but the marine life is at peak diversity.
+July – October: Hottest and some hurricane risk in September, but marine life is at peak diversity.
 Manta ray sightings common.
 Most budget-conscious time to visit.

 Is Cabo Pulmo Worth the Drive?